 In 2020, three of the most notable mobility changes were visits to workplaces, retail and recreation, and residential locations in Florida.
 In April 2020, the average workplace mobility decreased 46%, and the average retail and recreation mobility decreased 45%.
 The average mobility to residential locations increased 18% in 2020.
 In April 2021, Florida has seen increased employment and loosening social distancing restrictions, but there are still notable mobility changes.
 Average workplace mobility decreased 24%, and average retail and recreation mobility decreased 10%.
 Average mobility in residential locations increased 5%.
-Although there are still decreases in mobility across many categories of places in Florida, decreases in mobility are becoming more and more modest, which indicates that more people are continuing to work from home even though social distancing is ending and more people are beginning to resume other normal activities.
+Although there are still decreases in mobility across many categories of places in Florida, decreases in mobility are becoming more and more modest.